Fury's Big Week: Publication history

-The comic retells the events of The Incredible Hulk, Iron Man 2, Thor, and Captain America: The First Avenger from the point-of-view of S.H.I.E.L.D., with extra scenes added to weave them all together.
+The comic retells the events of The Incredible Hulk (2008), Iron Man 2 (2010), Thor and Captain America: The First Avenger from the point-of-view of S.H.I.E.L.D., with extra scenes added to weave them all together.
 Yost and Pearson "saw the [MCU] timeline, [and] just tried to approach it from a very logical standpoint".
-On the title and premise, Yost explains that "There are seven days where S.H.I.E.L.D. had the worst week of their lives...you’re seeing S.H.I.E.L.D.’s history and how it all leads right into Marvel’s The Avengers, so we start in 1943 with Captain America and go all the way through all of the Marvel movies that you've seen to date".
+On the title and premise, Yost explains that "There are seven days where S.H.I.E.L.D. had the worst week of their lives...you're seeing S.H.I.E.L.D.'s history and how it all leads right into Marvel's The Avengers, so we start in 1943 with Captain America and go all the way through all of the Marvel movies that you've seen to date".
 Pearson said, "Hopefully, [readers will] see the respect that the studio has for the cohesive universe.
-It’s a comic book tying all of the events of several different features, and you really get to see how they’re all in the same world."
-Yost added, "there’s something going on behind the scenes [of the films] that people aren't aware of, and starting with this comic, you're going to become very aware of it."
+It's a comic book tying all of the events of several different features, and you really get to see how they're all in the same world."
+Yost added, "there's something going on behind the scenes [of the films] that people aren't aware of, and starting with this comic, you're going to become very aware of it".
 Yost noted that the comic "got the seal of approval" from Kevin Feige and Jeremy Latcham at Marvel Studios, "so this is the real deal" in terms of the MCU continuity.
+The concept of "Fury's Big Week" had been conceived by executive Brad Winderbaum when he was hired in October 2008, with one of his first tasks to create a timeline for the MCU.

 The first of eight issues was released digitally on the Marvel Comics app on February 5 to coincide with the release of a new trailer for the film on that day.
 The rest of the issues were set to be released on the app each Tuesday beginning February 14.
 New Marvel editor-in-chief Axel Alonso described the comic as "an exciting story set in the Marvel Cinematic Universe that sets the stage perfectly" for the film.
 The comic introduced a red 'Avengers' stamp on its cover, indicating it as an official tie-in to the MCU.
 The comic was then published in hard copy as four chapters on March 7, March 21, April 4, and April 18, 2012.